 The next year I worked with sea turtles again in Port St. Joe, again marking and protecting nests.

 In September of 2017 I began the raccoon monitoring project in Tree Tops Park in Broward County, Florida.
-This is a new study aimed at understanding raccoon population dynamics in South Florida and how urbanization affects them.
+This study aimed at understanding raccoon population dynamics in South Florida and how urbanization affects them.
 So far no studies like this on raccoons have been done in this area.
-We will be using PIT Tags and GPS collars to track individual raccoons and home ranges.
-Most previous work tracking raccoons has been done via radio telemetry.
-From each raccoon we will collect genetic and parasite samples.
+We used PIT Tags and GPS collars to track individual raccoons and their home ranges.
+From each raccoon we collected genetic and parasite samples.

-We will compare our results to past studies to see how raccoon ranges vary North to South.
-We expect ranges to be smaller in the South, correlating to a smaller body size.
-Other factors will influence this as well, including amount of urbanization in habitats, sex, and season.
+We compared our results to past studies to see how raccoon ranges vary North to South.
+Home ranges were smaller in the South, correlating to a smaller body size.
+Other factors influenced this as well, including amount of urbanization in habitats and sex.

 Understanding raccoons ranges and habitat use is important for many reasons.
-Raccoons carry many diseases of significance to humans, most notoriously rabies.
+Raccoons carry many diseases of significance to humans, most notoriously rabies, and including viruses and bacteria, parasites, and specifically the raccoon roundworm.
 Knowing where raccoons are most likely to be makes it more efficient to disperse vaccinations and mitigate other health concerns.
 Raccoons are also a major predator of nesting birds and turtles.
 Understanding raccoon ranges will help to manage populations around important nesting sites.

 The Miami metropolitan area is one of the most populous areas in the United States and it borders one of the largest natural areas in the United States, Everglades National Park.
 This creates a unique setting where a very high human population density neighbors an enormous natural area.
 We also aim to eventually see how populations in the Everglades compare to populations in the city.